Loading...

 You will learn how to document process as much as outcome — through text, sound, image, mapping and gesture — and how to translate a situated experience into a shared resource.

-The course culminates in a collective showcase, where participants share projects, reflect together, and weave their contributions into the expanding global walking arts constellation.
+The workshops culminate in a collective showcase, where participants share projects, reflect together, and weave their contributions into the expanding global walking arts constellation.

 Your walk becomes part of something larger.